-The Company's acquisition spending was driven primarily by the purchase of clinics in the normal course of its operations in 2018 and 2017.
+The Company's acquisition spending was driven primarily by the acquisition of NxStage Medical, Inc. (NxStage) as well as the purchase of clinics in the normal course of its operations in 2019.

-The Company accounts for business acquisitions in accordance with ASC 805 referred to as the acquisition method.
-Determining whether the acquisition method applies to a transaction begins with understanding whether the transaction involves the acquisition of one or more businesses and whether it is a business combination within the scope of the standard.
-The Company recognizes all of the assets purchased and liabilities assumed of the acquiree, at fair market value on the date of acquisition.
-Goodwill represents the difference between the fair value of businesses acquired and the fair value of the identifiable tangible and intangible net assets acquired.
+The Company accounts for acquisitions in accordance with Accounting Standards Codification (ASC) 805, Business Combinations (Topic 805) referred to as the acquisition method.
+Determining whether the acquisition method applies to a transaction begins with understanding whether the transaction involves the acquisition of one or more businesses and whether it is a business combination within the scope of the Standard.
+The Company recognizes all the assets purchased and liabilities assumed of the acquiree, at fair market value on the date of acquisition.
+The difference between the purchase price and the net assets acquired is attributed to goodwill.

-For the years ended December 31, 2018 and 2017, the aggregate purchase price of all acquisitions was \$146,572 and \$340,416, respectively, net of cash acquired.
-Based on the related purchase price allocations, some of which are preliminary, the Company recorded \$206,819 and \$340,542 of goodwill, \$4,403 and \$22,251 of intangible assets, at December 31, 2018 and 2017, respectively, which represent the share of both controlling and noncontrolling interests.
-Goodwill arose principally due to the fair value of the acquired established streams of future cash flows for these acquisitions versus building similar franchises.
+For the year ended December 31, 2019 and 2018, the aggregate purchase price of all acquisitions was \$2,306,099 and \$146,572, respectively, net of cash acquired.
+Based on purchase price allocations, some of which are preliminary, the Company recorded \$1,637,527 and \$206,819 of goodwill, and \$766,038 and \$4,403 of intangible assets at December 31, 2019 and 2018, respectively, which represent the share of both controlling and noncontrolling interests.